Livingston F.C.: Sponsorship

-In the Meadowbank Thistle era between 1973 and 1995, the club sourced various shirt sponsorship deals largely from small business such as Ferranti, Sports Conscious, Park & Milton, Raj Restaurant, ACA and PAR Scaffolding.
+In the Meadowbank Thistle era between 1973 and 1995, the club sourced various shirt sponsorship deals largely from small businesses such as Ferranti, Sports Conscious, Park & Milton, Raj Restaurant, ACA and PAR Scaffolding.
 Mitsubishi became the first major shirt sponsor of the club for the first three seasons of the Livingston era.
 Motorola then sponsored the club for the next four years.
 However, Motorola withdrew their shirt sponsorship at the end of the 2001–02 season, after the company's decline in the area.
 In 2002, Intelligent Finance, one of the largest employers in the West Lothian area, agreed an initial two-year sponsorship deal with the club worth an undisclosed six-figure sum.
 The company extended their shirt sponsorship for three more years, making their total sponsorship span over a five-year period.

 Smarter Loans became the club's main sponsor during the 2007–08 season, before the IT company, RDF, signed a two-year deal to become main sponsors for seasons 2008–09 and 2009–10.
 However they withdrew their sponsorship after only one year, as a result of the ongoing financial crisis at the club that summer.
 Local company Fasteq became the new main sponsor for season 2009–10 after the arrival of the new club owners.
 After four successful years as sponsors, Fasteq withdrew their sponsorship and Livingston announced that they were looking for new shirt sponsors for season 2013–14.
 Local business Energy Assets were confirmed as new main sponsors on a three-year deal in June 2013.